rynop/docker-quake2/VMWARE-SETUP.md

 Now modify your `hostname` values in `baseq2/normal.cfg` and `baseq2/ctf.cfg`

 When you want to start the q2 server run the following.
-Note the instagib.cfg server listens on UDP port 27910 and ctfinstagib.cfg listens on 27999
+Note the normal.cfg server listens on UDP port 27910 and ctf.cfg listens on 27999

 ```
 sudo su - quake2